How to Manage Residential Medical Waste:

 City of York Police Department, 50 West King Street, York, PA.
 Open Monday through Friday from 6AM to 10:30PM.

-Fairview Township Police Department, 145 Limekiln Road, Suite 600, New Cumberland, PA.
+Fairview Township Police Department, 599 Lewisberry Road, New Cumberland, PA.
 Open Monday through Friday from 8AM to 4:30PM.

 Hanover Borough Police Department, 44 Frederick Street, Hanover, PA.
 Open Monday through Friday from 8AM to 4:30PM.